bharathkumar-gopalan/code-challenge-api/README.md

 When this fails , TestNG will report as follows

 __java.lang.AssertionError: The API gave a 200 response -- expected [true] but found [false]__

+#### __Libraries used__
+1. SLF4j and SLF4J log4J binding : For logging
+2. TestNG : Testing framework for running the test cases
+3. OKHttp client : The HTTP client for automation
+4. gson : for json serialization and deserialization